Russian c.bank proposes banning cryptocurrencies, crypto mining | Business

 Russian c.bank proposes banning cryptocurrencies, crypto mining

 Russia's central bank on Thursday proposed banning the use and mining of cryptocurrencies on Russian territory, citing threats to financial stability, citizens' wellbeing and its monetary policy sovereignty.
-Russia has argued for years against cryptocurrencies, saying they could be used in money laundering or to finance terrorism.
+The proposed ban includes crypto exchanges.
+Russians are active cryptocurrency users, the central bank said, with an annual transaction volume of about $5 billion.

 Russia has argued for years against cryptocurrencies, saying they could be used in money laundering or to finance terrorism.
 It eventually gave them legal status in 2020 but banned their use as a means of payment.
 In December, the price of bitcoin fell after Reuters reported, citing sources, that Russia's regulator was in favour of a complete ban on cryptocurrencies.